 The City of Greenville Recreation and Parks Department will continue to follow the guidelines provided by state and local health officials to help staff determine the status of indoor public facilities, departmental programs and events.
 Here are the latest updates:

 - Below is a calendar detailing temporary operations for recreation facilities:

 - The Jaycee Park Center for Arts & Crafts is open by appointment only.
-The operating hours through the end of June will be Monday–Friday, 10 a.m.– 4 p.m. and Saturday, 12–4 p.m.
+The operating hours are currently Monday–Friday, 10 a.m.– 4 p.m. and Saturday, 12–4 p.m.
 Appointments are available for 1.75 hour time slots on a first-come, first-served basis.
 Appointments are available for Pottery Club Members in the Throwing Room and Glaze Room.
 Appointments are available for patrons in the Craft/Sewing Room and Paint Room.
 Call (252) 329-4567.

 - Greenville Aquatics & Fitness Center fitness facilities are open with specific safety measures and capacity limits in place.
 Facility hours will be modified initially to help staff adjust to the new operations.
 The facility's pool is open with a modified schedule under limited capacity.
 Hours are Monday-Friday 8 a.m.-1 p.m. and 3-7 p.m., Saturday 9 a.m.-2 p.m., and Sunday 1-5 p.m.
 Call (252) 329-4041 to learn more.

 - Shelter rentals allowed for groups of 50 or less with face coverings encouraged.
 Call (252) 329-4567.

 - Building rentals allowed for groups of 25 or less with face coverings required.
 Call (252) 329-4567.

 - River Park North outside park amenities are open.
 The Stasovich Nature Center remains closed until further notice.